vecnathewhisperd0/fdroiddata/CONTRIBUTING.md

 - an app is outdated
 - an app has Antifeatures, but they are not listed in the app or on the website.

+Before opening an issue about an outdated app, have a look at its metadata file and make sure that updating the app is actually possible.
+For example, `MaintainerNotes` might contain a hint on why it's impossible to further update an app (e.g. proprietary dependencies were added, essential parts of the code are no longer available).

+Also make sure having checked with already existing issues (including closed ones) which might give similar explanations.

 ## Merge Requests